 Using the heart in nature extends beyond just spending time outdoors and enjoying what it has to offer.
 It also includes taking the initiative to protect our beautiful environment from destruction.
 We have certainly done our fair share of harm through cutting down forests, polluting the oceans, and other destructive actions.
 It’s important that we step in and do something about it before the beauty of nature is lost and future generations will not be able to experience what we do.
 If the Higher Self is compelling you to make a change, then follow that calling.
 Every step counts, no matter how small.
 After all, there is a saying in the East:

-Below are two exercises from How to Live from Your Heart by Nanette V. Hucknall.
+Here are two exercises from How to Live from Your Heart by Nanette V. Hucknall, the founder of Higher Self Yoga.
 The first will help you connect to nature using the heart, and the second will help you ask the Higher Self to reveal to you your role in protecting the beauty of nature.

 “Pick a plant, a flower, a tree or anything that you feel is very beautiful.
 Sit down in front of it, connect with your heart, and then send your heart energy to the nature spirit in it.
 As you send the energy, ask the spirit if you may communicate with it.
 If your heart has a good response, then stay with the form you have chosen.
 If you feel nothing in your heart, or even a resistance in it, then choose some other form… If you feel a response, tell the nature spirit that you feel it is very beautiful… then ask if it would tell you something about itself.
 You may suddenly have a thought come into your mind… If you are not certain that what you receive is correct and not made up, tell the nature spirit what you received and ask it to show you a response that this was correct.
 A proper response would be that a leaf or a flower may move even though no wind is present, or you may suddenly feel warmth in your heart.” – How to Live from Your Heart by Nanette V. Hucknall, pg.
 234